braden2447/HR_Sentinel_Server/README.md

 {"patient_id": 1,
  "heart_rate": 75}
 ```

+If the heart rate posted is tachycardic, a log entry will be created containing the patient ID,
+the heart rate, and the attending physician e-mail.

 GET requests can be made to the following variable URL end routes to return certain information.